What is LVHN's hospital and outpatient visitation policy during COVID-19 outbreak?

-If the mother has COVID-19 or is suspected to have COVID-19, and is separated from the baby based on recommendations from the CDC, the visitor or support person cannot move between the mother’s isolation room and the baby’s isolation room or nursery.
-The visitor should become the newborn visitor and no longer the mother’s visitor.
+If the mother has COVID-19 (or is suspected to have COVID-19) and is separated from the baby based on recommendations from the CDC, the visitor or support person cannot move between the mother’s isolation room and the baby’s isolation room or nursery.
+The visitor should become the newborn’s visitor and no longer the mother’s visitor.
 If the mother and baby are in the same room, the visitor may stay in the room but should primarily provide newborn care.

-Mothers will also be required to wear masks, preferably their own brought from home, including freshly washed cloth masks.
+Mothers also are required to wear masks, preferably their own brought from home, including freshly washed cloth masks.
 If they do not bring a mask, one will be provided to them.

 Outpatient Appointment Information